12 Must-Have Travel Items

 I like to think of this article as a companion post to Essential Travel Gear.
-This is a list of “Advanced” Travel Gear, if you will.
+This is a list of “Advanced” Travel Gear if you will.
 While items such as a good travel backpack or packing cubes will get you started, eventually you might want to get some other equipment.
-This list includes things that will make your travels more comfortable and more worry-free.
+This list includes must-have travel items that will make your travels more comfortable and more worry-free.
 Especially so if you’re going to be in places that don’t have the developed infrastructure you might expect in North America, Europe, or East Asia.

-The Amazon links I’ve included below are affiliate links, and so I would get a small percentage if you were to purchase an item using that link.
+The links I’ve included below are affiliate links, meaning I would get a small percentage if you were to purchase an item using that link.

 1. Microfiber Travel Towel